-If you have any questions you can contact us at email@example.com.
-If you are unable to complete the steps above, you need to report this to us.
+If you are unable to complete the steps above, you need to report this to us using the form below.

 There are a number of changes to the DPB rules and guidance you should be aware of if your firm is part of the DPB scheme.